johnabil/update-json-assignment/README.md

 ## Game's Requests
 * Updating player's progress.
-* players sorted by player level.
+* players sorted by player's level.
 * Update new IAP items.
 * Update new transactions.
 * Updating remote server json file with local file to prevent any cheats.